marciorasf/marciorasf/README.md

 <br>

-I'm a software engineer currently working at [Letalk](https://www.letalk.com.br/).
+I'm a software developer currently working at [Letalk](https://www.letalk.com.br/).

 I have a solid Node.js + React.js stack knowledge combined to SQL or NoSQL databases.
-I also can also work with Python and C.
+I also can write Python 3 applications and some C programs.

-At the moment, I'm focused in improve my knowledges in Data Structures and Algorithms, using Python as my main language, and software engineering fundamentals.
+At the moment, I'm focused in improving my knowledges in the fundamentals of software engineering, such as: Data Structures, Algorithms, SOLID, Design Patterns and Refactoring.
+Sometimes I study about DevOps and Architectures too.

 <br>